ibm-cloud-docs/power-iaas/additional-migration-strategies.md

 ## IBM Cloud Object Storage
 {: #migration-icos}

-Cloud Object Storage can be used as an intermediary location to store files from your On-premises environment.
+Cloud Object Storage can be used as an intermediary location to store files from your {{site.data.keyword.on-prem}} environment.
 You can retrieve and send your files to the {{site.data.keyword.powerSys_notm}} environment from this location.
 You must create Cloud Object Storage buckets to transfer data over the public internet or privately secured links.
 For more information, see [IBM Cloud Object Storage: FAQ](https://www.ibm.com/cloud/object-storage/faq){: external}.

 To copy data from Cloud Object Storage to your AIX virtual machine (VM), you must install the [Amazon Web Services (AWS) CLI](/docs/cloud-object-storage?topic=cloud-object-storage-aws-cli) by using either the **Yellowdog Updater, Modified (yum)** or **Pip installs Python pip (pip)** package managers.
 If you use the yum package manager, you can install the AWS CLI with the `yum install aws-cli` command.
 For the pip package manager, you can use `pip install awscli` to install the AWS CLI.
 After the installation, you can use the universal S3 commands that are supported by AWS to copy objects.